-Black-backed woodpecker populatons necessarily are links to habitat changes.
+Black-backed woodpecker populations necessarily are links to habitat changes.
 In times of abundant food, populations thrive.
 Unfortunately in times where forest areas recover, their populations decrease.

-They are cavity nesters, similar to other woodpeciers.
+They are cavity nesters, similar to other woodpecker species.
 As the picture highlights, the yellow crown on the male distinguishes them from the typical red crown of more common woodpecker species.
 Females have a black crown.

-The Nuttall’s Woodpecker is a California endemic species.
+You can’t say California woodpeckers without mention of the Nuttall’s Woodpecker because it is a California endemic species.
 It lives in and around the Sierra Nevada Mountain areas around the oak forests.
 Their taste for nuts means they can readily adapt to residential areas and visit backyard feeders.